joyceeexinyiwang/SCSThesis/ProgressLog.md

 *Why do people not engage with nytimes opinion articles so much, but more with, maybe, Fox?*

-### Future

 what I learned from the poster presentation
 - how to classify factual stories, opinion stories, and those in between (by perception of language and content)
 - experiment: create a news aggregator account to test out different behaviors and see how people react to it
 - the content of factual articles can instigate opinions: "outrage buttons"
 - learn techniques: 36491 data analysis course
-- talk to Cori from HCI

-Come up with hypotheses and data collection (try https://github.com/sebinsua/scrape-twitter)
-* look at some viral news tweets across agencies

-Hypothesis:

-different factors are key to the spread of opinion and factual stories

-viral opinion stories are spread through dissent across different groups of people viral factual stories are spread through agreement across similar groups of people what kind of viral opinion/factual stories can spread through diverse groups?

-viral opinion tweets are trigged by quality of opinions? viral factual tweets are triggered by opinion responses?

 Impact:
 how to spread factual stories across similar groups of people?